Chemellia/AtomicGraphNets.jl/README.md

 AtomicGraphNets.jl implements graph-based models for machine learning on atomic systems, such as [Crystal Graph Convolutional Neural Nets](https://arxiv.org/abs/1710.10324), in Julia.
 It makes use of the [Flux](https://fluxml.ai) ecosystem for model building and the [JuliaGraphs](https://github.com/JuliaGraphs) ecosystem for graph representation and visualization, as well as adapting some features from [GeometricFlux](https://github.com/yuehhua/GeometricFlux.jl).

-Documentation is in progress at the [wiki](https://github.com/aced-differentiate/AtomicGraphNets.jl/wiki)!
+Documentation is in progress [over here](https://aced-differentiate.github.io/AtomicGraphNets.jl/stable/).

 ## Getting Started